pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 # Recording with your mobile phone

-Event though the camera of my OnePlus 3T mobile phone is quite good, the built in microphone is really poor.
+Even though the camera of my OnePlus 3T mobile phone is quite good, the built in microphone is really poor.
 So my first step in buying dedicated recording equipment was to look for a small decent microphone that I could use with my mobile.
 Hopefully something at least as good as the microphone in my camera.
 That would